aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to CSV via C# or Online App" h2=".NET API for PPT to CSV conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render documents within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with documents in their applications.

+Using Aspose.Total for .NET, developers can easily convert a PPT file to CSV in two simple steps.
+Firstly, they can use Aspose.Slides for .NET to export the PPT file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, manipulate and convert PowerPoint presentations within any .NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with PowerPoint presentations in their applications.

+Once the PPT file has been exported to HTML, developers can then use Aspose.Cells for .NET to convert the HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within any .NET application.
+It provides a wide range of features and capabilities that make it an ideal choice for developers who need to work with spreadsheets in their applications.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to CSV within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+In summary, Aspose.Total for .NET provides developers with a comprehensive suite of .NET components that enables them to easily convert a PPT file to CSV within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+By using Aspose.Slides for .NET to export the PPT file to HTML and Aspose.Cells for .NET to convert the HTML to CSV, developers can quickly and easily convert PPT files to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}